Vegas traffic fatalities exceeding last year’s numbers, speeding top cause

 A traffic report shows that the number of fatal incidents on valley roads is ahead of this time last year, and far more fatal incidents have been caused by excessive speed.

-A recent traffic report released by the Metropolitan Police Department shows that the number of fatal incidents on Las Vegas’ roads is pushing ahead of what it was at the same time last year, and far more fatal crashes have been caused by excessive speed.
+A recent traffic report released by the Metropolitan Police Department shows that the number of fatalities on Las Vegas’ roads is pushing ahead of what it was at the same time last year, and far more fatal crashes have been caused by excessive speed.

-In a weekly report released by Metro, the number of total fatal incidents on Las Vegas roads hit 125 as of Oct.
+In a weekly report released by Metro, the number of total fatalities on Las Vegas roads hit 125 as of Oct.
 18.

 That number has grown since the report was released, with the death of a moped rider on Thursday marking the 127th traffic-related fatality in Metro’s jurisdiction this year.